 Plans for the LCWS were based on the then existing maps of the summer homes tract.
 Lady Creek Water System now serves 425 Forest Service Cabins with clean and reliable water.

 At first it was thought that a natural pool in Lady Creek would provide sufficient water retention for the water system to supply the cabins.
-After the flood of November 1933, it was necessary to build an intake crib and dam to store sufficient water to supply the system.
-The intake crib and dam are 46 feet long by 11 feet wide by 11 feet high.
-The dam had a spillway 7 inches by 36 inches cut through the top of the dam.
-The spillway has since been deepened to enhance fish passage.
+After the flood of November 1933, it was necessary to build a wooden dam and intake crib.

 In June of 1934 Zig Zag Summer Homes Recreation Association (as it was called then) was handed control of the project by the CCC.
 Mr. Charles Flury was the first water master for the new system.
 David Jacob PE is our current water master and has been essential to our efforts since he began work with us in 2007.